adw1n/dns-spoofer/README.md

 # If you are going to run setup.py install, then
 # I recommend using a virtualenv for this.
 python setup.py build
-python setup.py install # You could also add dnsspoofer.so to the PYTHONPATH instead.
+python setup.py install # You could also add directory build/lib... to the PYTHONPATH instead.
 ```

 ### Usage